huggingface/diffusers/docs/source/en/using-diffusers/sdxl.md

 ### Crop conditioning

-Images generated from previous Stable Diffusion models may sometimes appear to be randomly cropped due to how the model is trained.
-By conditioning SDXL on the cropping parameters, SDXL is able to generate images that are more centered and subjects in the images aren't randomly cut off.
-You can control the amount of cropping during inference with the [`crops_coords_top_left`](https://huggingface.co/docs/diffusers/main/en/api/pipelines/stable_diffusion/stable_diffusion_xl#diffusers.StableDiffusionXLPipeline.__call__.crops_coords_top_left) parameter.
-By default, `crops_coords_top_left` is (0, 0) for a centered image.
+Images generated by previous Stable Diffusion models may sometimes appear to be cropped.
+This is because images are actually cropped during training so that all the images in a batch have the same size.
+By conditioning on crop coordinates, SDXL *learns* that no cropping - coordinates `(0, 0)` - usually correlates with centered subjects and complete faces (this is the default value in 🤗 Diffusers).
+You can experiment with different coordinates if you want to generate off-centered compositions!

 ```py
 from diffusers import StableDiffusionXLPipeline